-Turns out that Generation X were Botoxing all wrong – after the horse had bolted.
-Botox was meant to soften fine lines, never deep ones.
-But Xeners missed their window of opportunity and panic-injected all the way to facial asymmetry: rock solid foreheads strangely at odds with wobbling jawlines.
-Millennials learnt from their mistake: prevention is way better than cure.
+It turns out that Generation X was botoxing all wrong – after the horse had bolted.
+Botox softens fine lines, not great big fat ones.
+But Xeners had missed their window of opportunity and panic-injected their way to facial asymmetry: rock solid foreheads strangely at odds with wobbling jawlines.
+Millennials learnt from their mistake and started prejuvenating before they even had any lines.

-Whispers that Botox could be used preventatively had been circulating for decades.
+Whispers that toxin could be used to prevent fine lines have been circulating for decades.
 If you can’t frown, you can’t get a frown line, right?

-Dermatologists would never admit this publicly – it was a new treatment and they were learning on the job.
-In reality, a good doctor could stop an expressive face ageing prematurely, especially if caught in the nick of time – late twenties or early thirties.
+But dermatologists would never admit this in public because toxin was a new treatment and they were learning on the job.
+In reality, a good doctor could use toxin to stop an expressive face ageing prematurely, especially if caught in the nick of time – late twenties or early thirties.
 Fine lines didn’t stand a chance.

-No such discretion from millennials.
-They proudly rebranded Botox as a ‘prejuvenation’ treatment, (prevention and rejuvenation rather than correction), an almost wholesome part of their ‘self-care’ grooming routine.
+No such discretion from Millennials.
+They proudly rebranded toxin as a ‘prejuvenation’ treatment, (prevention and rejuvenation rather than correction), an almost wholesome part of their ‘self-care’ grooming routine.

-Well guess what – Botox can be used around the lips as well!
+Well, guess what – toxin can be used around the lips as well!
 I have been secretly ‘prejuvenating’ for years, ever since my late twenties when a dermatologist explained that I had an overly expressive face.
 Horrified, I tried these treatments so you don’t have to:

 Botox for lip lines (perioral) lines:

-Pouters beware: Deep lip lines will make you look like a sixty-a-day smoker and it is really hard to get rid of them.
+Pouters beware: Deep lip lines will make you look like a sixty-a-day smoker and it is tough to get rid of them.
 Botox can relax the muscle around the mouth that causes lip lines, but Dr John Burns, President of the Dallas Plastic Surgery Institute, recommends using only small amounts, otherwise “you can’t pucker and it makes you talk awkwardly.”
-So, it is more suitable for fine lines; for deeper ones, he recommends combining Botox with laser resurfacing.
+For deeper ones, he recommends combining toxin with laser resurfacing.

 Lip lines weren’t even on my radar until I noticed them on one of my peers.
-Botox does feel a bit restrictive at first, but you can still pout – just.
+Toxin does feel a bit restrictive at first, but you can still pout – just.

 Botox Lip Flip

-A small amount of Botox injected into the middle part of the upper lip relaxes the muscle around the lips until it gently unfurls upwards.
-There aren’t many optical illusions in the world of aesthetics, but lips really do look fuller without the use of filler.
+A small amount of toxin injected into the middle part of the upper lip relaxes the muscle around the lips until it gently unfurls upwards.
+There aren’t many optical illusions in the world of aesthetics, but a good derm can make your lips look fuller without filler.

 The results are possibly too subtle for trout pouting millennials who have overdosed on filler, but may well appeal to more mature patients.
 I started having this treatment many years ago, before it even had a name, and I love it.